bespoke-silicon-group/basejump_stl/testing/bsg_misc/bsg_idiv_iterative/README.md

 and containing the inputs tested in the sim.
 They produce a text file of the expected outputs for signed and unsigned division of the inputs.

-- Different widths can be specified as parameters in the simulation (test_bsg.v) and the generation of expected outputs (signed.c and unsigned.c)
+- Different widths can be specified as parameters in the simulation (test_bsg.sv) and the generation of expected outputs (signed.c and unsigned.c)

 - Use make vcs to run the simulation